How To Become A Morning Person

 Should you choose to add any new habits to your routine, we recommend starting slowly.
 What if you don’t have a morning routine?
 Don’t worry- we’ve got answers for that, too.
 The name of the game is ‘Stacking Habits’.

 ‘Stacking habits’ is the idea that you build upon habits that you already have.
-This makes it easier to create new habits.
+This makes it much easier to create new habits.
 For instance, every morning you wake up and brush your teeth.
-You’re also trying to create the new morning habit of practicing yoga for 10 minutes.
-Now, when you wake up you go straight to your yoga mat and practice for 10 minutes before you brush your teeth.
-Viola, habit stacking.
+Now, you’re also trying to create the new morning habit of practicing yoga for 10 minutes.
+To start this new habit make a rule for yourself: Right when you wake up, go straight to your yoga mat and practice for 10 minutes before you’re allowed to brush your teeth!

 How much you change your routine should be based on what your current routine looks like right now.
 If you don’t have a routine besides rushing to run out the door, start by waking up 15 minutes earlier than normal.
 The extra time will let you complete all your tasks without feeling rushed.
 As time goes by you can wake up earlier and earlier until you have your ideal morning routine set.